This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Agwé.

 Category: Religious Symbols.

 More symbols in Haitian Vodou:

 Haitian Vodou is a syncretic religion practiced chiefly in Haiti and the Haitian diaspora.
-Practitioners are called "vodouists" (French: vodouisants [voduisɑ̃]) or "servants of the spirits" (Haiti… read more »
+Practitioners are called "vodouists" (French: vodouisants [voduisɑ̃]) or "servants of the spirits" (Haitian… read more »

 More symbols in Religious Symbols: